 We consider that Ministers have sufficient existing powers under the Food Safety Act 1990 to ensure consumer protection and food safety are maintained in relation to the authorisation and use of substances in RCF.
-The exercise of these powers will be subject to Parliamentary scrutiny, and any future legislation will be laid before Parliament for its due consideration.
+The exercise of these powers will be subject to scrutiny by Senedd Cymru, and any future legislation will be laid before the Senedd for its due consideration.